 4.2.
 Discussion on open-endedness.
-Definition 4.3 will tell us how much emergent algorithmic complexity emerges on the average in an algorithmic network \mathfrak{N} .
+Definition 4.3 will tell us how much emergent algorithmic complexity emerges on the average in an algorithmic network $\mathfrak{N}$ .
 The question is: which algorithmic networks produces more AEAC?
 And an immediate question would be: how does AEAC increase as the population grows in size?
 More AEAC means that a node/program needs more irreducible information on the average than it already contains, should it try to compute isolated what it does networked.
-A system with a bigger AEAC "informs" or "adds" more information to its parts on the average.
-Thus, the investigation of these questions are directly related to important topics in complex systems, like integration [59], synergy (see Subsection 10), and emergence [28, 33, 37, 45, 58, 63].
+A system with a larger AEAC "informs" or "adds" more information to its parts on the average.
+Thus, the investigation of these questions are directly related to important topics in complex systems, like integration [61], synergy (see Subsection 10), and emergence (see Section 4.1).

 Another important concept mentioned in discussion 3.1 is open-endedness.
-It is commonly defined in evolutionary computation and evolutionary biology as the inherent potential of a evolutionary process to trigger an endless increase in complexity [1,5,13,25,45,52,69,76].
-That means that in the long run eventually will appear an organism that is as complex as one may want.38 Given a certain complexity value as target, one would just need to wait a while in order to appear an organism with a bigger complexity than or equal to the target value, no matter how big this value is.
-In fact, within the framework of algorithmic information theory as shown in [1,22-24], a cumulative39 evolution reaches N bits of complexity after - realistic fast - $O(N^2(\log(N))^2)$ successive mutations on one organism at the time - whether your organisms are computable, sub-computable or hyper-computable (see [1,3,4]).
+It is commonly defined in evolutionary computation and evolutionary biology as the inherent potential of a evolutionary process to trigger an endless increase in complexity [1,5,14,27,46,54,72,79].
+That means that, in the long run, it will eventually appear an organism that is as complex as one may want.
+Given a certain complexity value as target, one would just need to wait a while in order to appear an organism with a larger complexity than (or equal to) the target value - no matter how big this value is.
+In fact, within the framework of algorithmic information theory as shown in [1,24-26], a cumulative evolution reaches N bits of algorithmic complexity after - realistic fast - $\mathbf{O}(N^2(\log(N))^2)$ successive algorithmic mutations on one organism at the time - whether your organisms are computable, sub-computable or hyper-computable (see [1,3,4]).